GraysonOrcutt/GraysonOrcutt/README.md

 - Currently I feel like I'm being called to be a teacher, however I'm open to other job opportunities if they arise.
 If you have any, then...
 - 📫 How to reach me
 - Contact me at graysonorcuttprofessional@gmail.com for professional contact, and scream my name from the rooftops for personal contacts.
-(note, the second method has shown to be unstable sometimes, user disgression is advised.)
+(note, the second method has shown to be unreliable sometimes, user disgression is advised.)
 - 😄 Pronouns:
 - He/Him
 - ⚡ Fun fact: ...
-- There has been 2,054 days since the last Megaman game released, and I am coping hard about it.
+- There has been 2,211 days since the last Megaman game released, and I am coping hard about it.

 <!---
 GraysonOrcutt/GraysonOrcutt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.